-So, the data security plan avoids financial and reputational losses and benefits small and medium-sized businesses.
+Having such a plan in place helps to avoid financial and reputational losses and benefits small and medium-sized businesses.

-Employees and people with access to corporate data must understand what to look out for or how to keep sensitive data safe.
+Employees and people with access to corporate data must understand what to look out for and how to keep sensitive data safe.
 A good decision is to take responsibility for their cybersecurity education and implement a security awareness training system.

-Unfortunately, this is the aspect of inner security that business owners should keep an eye on.
-According to TechJury, insider incidents have increased by 44% from 2021-2022.
+Unfortunately, this is the aspect of inner security that business owners should increasingly keep an eye on.
+According to TechJury, insider incidents have risen by 44% from 2021-2022.

 We already mentioned the danger that weak and unencrypted passwords bring to the organisation.
 And now it's time to talk more about how to avoid this mistake.